lewishowles/howles.dev/README.md

 ## Extras

-- The website should be as accessible as possible, with clear focus styling, appropriate screen-reader features, etc.
+- The website should be almost as accessible as possible, with clear focus styling, appropriate screen-reader features, etc.
 - API data is loaded from `json` files to mimic the API workflow.
 In a full project, I would prefer to use an API helper class to handle any transformations and data retrieval as simply as possible.
 - Text is provided via `vue-i18n` translations to mimic a larger-scale app.
 Again, in a full app, loading and selecting the preferred language would be handled by a translation composable.
 - All animations should be disabled when `prefers-reduced-motion: reduce` is set.

+## Room for improvement

+- In a full-fledge project, I would like to have a `form-wrapper` type component.
+This would handle the form interaction, field models, validation, and generating a proper error summary above the form.
+- API interaction is very basic.
+In a full-fledged project, I would create an `API` class, combined with a more full-fledge `use-api` composable, which handled the various different types of API call, and made it possible to easily mock any individual API method during testing.